tlstyer/acquire/design.md

 # Game review data
 Array of:
 * Game mode
-    * GameModes.Singles (0) or GameModes.Teams (1)
 * Time control starting amount (in seconds, null meaning infinite)
 * Time control increment amount (in seconds)
-* User IDs
+* User ID array in player order
-    * Array of user IDs in player order
+* User name array in player order
 * User ID of starter
-* Tile bag
+* Tile bag array
-    * Array of tiles in the order they were drawn
     * 0 for 1A, 1 for 1B, 2 for 1C, ...
     * 9 for 2A, 10 for 2B, 11 for 2C, ...
-    * Tiles that weren't drawn are excluded
 * Game actions
     * Only the parameters
     * Timestamp